-We are certified doulas trained to support women on an emotional and practical basis and to interact sensitively with all those involved with pregnancy and birth.
+Doulas are trained and certified to support women on an emotional and practical basis and to interact sensitively with all those involved with pregnancy, birth and the early postnatal period.

 Our overall aim as birth doulas is to help the mother experience a more positive labour and birth.

 A birth doula package will generally consist of two to three antenatal visits, attendance during labour and birth, email and telephone contact, on call from 38 weeks, and one or two postnatal visits.

 The role of the postnatal doula is mostly nurturing and can involve:

 - support during the transitional period from hospital to home;

 - reassuring and supporting the mother;

 - preparing nutritious meals.

 Our overall aim as postnatal doulas is to help mothers and babies get off to the best possible start.